List of BLOGs (scroll down to see a particular blog)

 Note: The FWC would NOT have had any significant input to the fighting of the Air Defence battle and the computer-based SAGE system.

 In its original layout (above) it consisted of three rooms, the main Operations theatre, to the rear of which was the Plotting (decoding and projection) room and beside it the (rather noisy) Signals (telecommunications) room.
-(It was noisy because of the number of teletype terminals packed in a small room!)
+(It was noisy because of the large number of teletype terminals crammed into the small room!)

 After the 1991 end of the Cold War and as the bunker was being transformed into Canada’s Cold War Museum, this open office area was initially used as space for an exhibit about the Strategic Threat to North America.
-When the original blueprints for the FWC area were ‘discovered’ in the museum’s archives some years later it was decided to ‘reconstruct’ a slightly modified version of the original theatre style FWC.
+When the original blueprints for the FWC area were ‘discovered’ (by volunteers Dave Peters and Dean McEwen in 2006) in the museum’s archives some years later it was decided to ‘reconstruct’ a slightly modified version of the original theatre style FWC.

 This took a number of years for volunteers to complete the reconstruction and by about 2010 most of the work had been done.
 To finish ‘dressing’ the Operations Display Room a series of appropriate operationally pertinent wall charts (see below) and situation status boards were intended to be installed.
 Regretfully in the transition from a management to a governance Board of Directors and the hiring of professional museum staff seemed to have resulted in this ‘dressing’ project not being considered to be a high enough priority to finance.
 While this part of the dressing plan was never completed.
 Unfortunately the projection capability for this display was removed some years ago.
 Fortunately the then new Executive Director did find and acquire some of the flip-top school desks that were in the front two rows of the room, emulating what had been in the original FWC.